Hornbill-Docs/esp-config/esp-config/customize/customer-portal/configure-customer-portal.md

 * **Permissions**: Permissions are available to control self-registration and profile updates.
   * **Allows contacts to register themselves on this portal**: A new visitor to the customer portal will be able to register themselves and have immediate access to the Customer Portal.
 This will create a new contact record in Hornbill.
-  * **Allow contacts to select their company as part of online registration**: When enabled the customer registration form on the portal will show an company select box.
+  * **Allow contacts to select their company as part of online registration**: When enabled the customer registration form on the portal will show a company select box.
 The select list is populated with company records that are marked as being visible on the registration page.
 Click on the ? icon for instruction on how to make an organization available in the select box.
   * **Allow contacts to reset their password**: Following registration, a temporary generated password may be provided to the contact.
 Enabling this will allow the contact to change this password.
   * **New guest registrations require authorization before they can log on**: Select this option if you require any registration to be authorized before allowing them to log in.
   * **Allow contacts to update their profile**: Turning this option `ON` will allow a contact to view and update their profile information.